 - And not only was it broken, but the photos already on the SD card were lost.
 Sad!
 My Amazon Kindle also took a dunk but came out fine, so useful consumer tip there.

 - Apart from the fact that it came apart like room-temperature butter when I needed it most, I liked my Big Agnes Fly Creek 2 Platinum.
 It was extraordinarily light and fairly comfortable, though staking it out to its full width was sometimes problematic.
 The inch and a half or so of water in the front of the tent, plus twenty-ish pounds in gear, was probably heavier than I realized at the time.
 But the poles didn’t flex under strain, they went without warning and under not that much force.
 Wind could have done to that tent what I did.
-My next tent will not be that light, and my 2019-vintage MSR Hubba NX 1-person tent put up with a lot by comparison, at about the same weight with somewhat less interior surface area.
+My next tent was not be that light, and my 2019-vintage MSR Hubba NX 1-person tent put up with a lot by comparison, at about the same weight with somewhat less interior surface area.

 - There was one guy, a trail runner, on my bus back who argued the opposite: that the West Coast is considerably more difficult than the Juan de Fuca, but he had last been on it years ago and it may have been in better shape then.
 Judge for yourself.